 The idea that everything is relative — e.g., right and wrong, moral and immoral, good and evil — implies that everyone’s opinion is equally valid.
-The relativist insists that nothing is certain because right and wrong is determined by the circumstances of the moment, and no two sets of circumstances are exactly the same.
+The relativist insists that nothing is certain because right and wrong are determined by the circumstances of the moment, and no two sets of circumstances are exactly the same.
 In other words, everything is subjectively interpreted through the eyes of the beholder at any given point in time.

 After all, who has the omniscience to know for certain whether something is “right” or “wrong?”
 Even the belief in relativism — the claim that we cannot know anything with absolute certainty — is subjective.

-But, not so fast.
-Here’s what’s interesting about the matchup between objective truth and relativism: The vast majority of civilized people (emphasize, civilized) — whether they be religionists, nonreligious believers in a Creator, or atheists — believe in the basic Judeo-Christian tenets.
+But here’s what’s really interesting about the matchup between objective truth and relativism: The vast majority of civilized people — whether they be religionists, nonreligious believers in a Creator, or atheists — believe in the basic Judeo-Christian tenets.
 (I define an uncivilized person as someone who believes it is justifiable to use force to impose his concept of right and wrong — often masked behind such euphemistic terms as “social justice” and “the greater good” — on others.)

-Do you know any civilized person who doesn’t believe that honoring one’s father and mother is the right thing to do?
+Do you know any civilized person who doesn’t believe that honoring one’s mother and father is the right thing to do?
 Or that it’s wrong to lie?
 Or steal?
-Or engage in adultery?
 Or commit murder?

-While these rules are included in the Ten Commandments that billions of people believe came directly from God, I’ve never known an atheist who didn’t believe in them as well.
+While these rules are included in the Ten Commandments, which millions of people believe came directly from God, I’ve never known an atheist who didn’t believe in them as well.
 Meaning that, at the end of the day, all civilized people are pretty much on the same moral page regardless of their religious beliefs.

 Taking it to its extreme, what if a person of great character and integrity had never even heard of the Ten Commandments — say, a Cro-Magnon man from thirty thousand years ago?
 Would he not be morally superior to a 21st century person who goes to church, knows the Ten Commandments by heart, and talks about them incessantly, but is a liar, a leaker, and a master of “weasel moves”?
 (Sorry, but I couldn’t resist.)

 I agree with C. S. Lewis’s observation that in most cases where people disagree, even heatedly, they almost never disagree on the concept of right and wrong.
-Arguments usually are a result of two people disagreeing — albeit often unconsciously — about which one is guilty of committing a wrong.
+Arguments are usually a result of two people disagreeing — albeit often unconsciously — about which of them is guilty of wrongdoing.

-The hypothetical argument above is not about whether lying is right or wrong, but which party is guilty of lying.
-One could be an atheist and the other a staunch believer in a Higher Power, yet they are in agreement that lying is wrong.
+In other words, the argument is not about whether lying is right or wrong, but which party is guilty of lying.
+One person could be an atheist and the other a staunch believer in a Higher Power, yet they are in agreement that lying is wrong.

 Thus, I would argue that debating objective truth versus relativism is an unnecessary exercise.
-All civilized people know right from wrong without having to refer to scripture, the Constitution, or any other written words.
-I thought about this when I read the following e-mail I recently received from a reader:
+All civilized people — repeat, civilized people — know right from wrong without having to refer to scripture, the Constitution, or any other written words.
+I thought about this when I read the following e-mail I received from a reader: